-Approximately 1,200 metres was drilled in 22 holes at the Kendell prospect at the beginning of the 2021 drill program.
+Approximately 1,200 metres was initially drilled in 22 holes at the Kendell prospect at the beginning of the 2021 drill program.
 On July 6, 2021, the Company announced that visible gold was observed in 8 of the initial 12 drill holes samples.
 Consequently, the Company increased the Golden Baie project drill program to approximately 5,000 metres.

-Drilling concluded at the end of August 2021 with a total of 62 holes having been drilled (5,734 metres).
+Drilling concluded at the end of August 2021 with a total of 62 holes having been drilled (5,734 metres), of which 36 holes (2,620 metres) were drilled on the Kendell prospect.
 Assay results for the first two drill holes from the Kendell Prospect were announced by the Company on August 19, 2021.
 Holes GB-21-01 and GB-21-02 were drilled from the same pad at the Kendell prospect, located in the centre of the 62,175 hectare Golden Baie project claim package.
 These holes were drilled to intersect the downdip projection of significant quartz veining in a surface trench that was excavated earlier this year to extend trenches TGB-20-01 and TGB-20-02 to the northwest.
 Both drill holes intersected a zone of gold mineralization associated with multiple small quartz veins and sulphide mineralization and assay highlights are provided in Table 1.
 Hole GB-21-01 was angled at 45 degrees towards the east and intersected 9.64 g/t gold over 7.75 metres, starting at 7.45 metres downhole.
 Hole GB-21-02 was a near-vertical drill hole and intersected 2.09 g/t gold over 7.92 metres including 9.59 g/t gold over 1.03 metres, starting at 15.15 metres downhole.